Personal Injury Lawyer in Rockville, MD

+If you have a loved one who was injured in a nursing home, you may be able to sue the institution for neglect.
+Nursing homes tend to be understaffed and that can lead to the needs of patients being ignored.
+There are laws regulating nursing homes in the state and in the country.
+When nursing home laws are violated, there are grounds for a lawsuit.
 Unfortunately, neglect can sometimes occur in nursing home facilities, breaking the trust that was placed in the nursing home facility and its workers.
 Nurse Home Neglect is defined as a breach of duty or form of sub-standard care that results in harm to the patient.
 Nursing Home Neglect can look different from case to case, but the four main categories of Nursing Home Neglect are Emotional and Social Neglect, Personal Hygiene Neglect, Basic Needs Neglect, and Medical Neglect which can lead to painful bedsores, infections, among other ailments.
 On top of protecting your family member or loved one from continued neglect, The Oropeza Law Firm can help you recover damages for the harm that was inflicted.

+If you have lost a loved one to an accident, you have experienced emotional pain and financial loss.
+If the accident was caused by the negligence of someone else, you may be entitled to compensation.
+If you come in for a consultation, we can discuss the possibility of a wrongful death lawsuit.
 There is no greater loss than the loss of a loved one or a family member.
 If the death was caused by the negligent actions of another party, you will need the assistance of an attorney who has experience in both Personal Injury Law and Wrongful Death cases.
 There are many types of Wrongful Death claims, but many claims are brought in the context of medical malpractice, vehicle accidents, and workplace hazards.
 Usually, the person(s) permitted to recover damages for a wrongful death are the spouse, children, or parents of the decedent.

 Slip and Fall

 Unnecessary falling accidents can happen in shopping malls, parking lots, hospitals, retails stores, or any location where the property has not taken the proper precautions for the safety of the public.
 If you have suffered from a slip and fall accident on the premises of a business as a result of dangerous conditions on the property, The Oropeza Law Firm can help you begin filing a claim against the responsible party.